SKKUGoon/SKKUGoon/README.md

 - 👋 Hi, I’m @SKKUGoon.
 I also own the repository for my professional work; @quantwoori
 - 👀 I’m interested in crypto currency trading using event driven strategies and volume & volatility analysis.
+- ✨ I can code in Python 3 and Go
-- 🌱 I’m currently learning Golang, Rustlang
+- 🌱 I’m currently learning Rustlang
 - 📫 How to reach me: baesangil0906@gmail.com

 <!---